apache/pulsar/site2/docs/developing-binary-protocol.md

 ## Broker entry metadata
 Broker entry metadata is stored alongside the message metadata as a serialized protobuf message.
-It is created by the broker when the message arrived at the broker and passed without change to the consumer if configured.
+It is created by the broker when the message arrived at the broker and passed without changes to the consumer if configured.

 | Field              | Necessity       | Description                                                                                                                   |
 |:-------------------|:----------------|:------------------------------------------------------------------------------------------------------------------------------|